Find local schools that offer CNA training in Vermont

 Can I Transfer My CNA License to Vermont?

-If you are a certified nursing assistant from another state and have just moved to Vermont you can apply to the Nursing Aide Registry in Vermont for what is called “reciprocity”.
-As long as you can provide verification that you completed a state approved CNA certification program, are currently certified in another state, and have worked as a CNA recently.
-You would not need to take the Vermont exam or training if you are granted reciprocity.
-CNA licenses usually need to be renewed every two years.
+If you are a certified nursing assistant from another state and have just moved to Vermont, you can apply to the Vermont Nursing Aide Registry for what is called “reciprocity.”
+First, you must verify that you completed a state-approved CNA training in Vermont.
+Additionally, you need to demonstrate that you are certified in another state and have worked as a CNA within the last year.

-How Much Does CNA Training Cost?
-How Long Does it Take?
+How Much Does CNA Training in Vermont Cost?

 Addison County Home Health – Middlebury